 - All posters must be created by an individual student, rather than a team of students.
 Entry must be contestant’s original creation and may not be traced from photographs or other artists’ published works.

-The 2019 Stewardship theme “Life in the Soil: Dig Deeper” must be included on the front side of each poster submission to be eligible for the national poster contest.
+- The 2020 Stewardship theme “Where would we BEE without Pollinators?” must be included on the front side of each poster submission to be eligible for the national poster contest.

 Although younger students will most likely receive help in planning from parents or teachers, NACD encourages each student to do their own work.
 Note: Entries with student handwriting and coloring will score better than those designed, drawn, and colored by adult assistance.